nicalpi/nicalpi.com/_posts/2022-08-31-why-ruby-on-rails-juniors-cannot-find-jobs.md

 layout: post
 title: "Why you can't find a job as a junior (ruby on rails) developer"
 subtitle: When I sat down to write this blog post, it was going to be titled "Tips and tricks to find your first junior (ruby on rails) developer role"
+description: When I sat down to write this blog post, it was going to be titled "Tips and tricks to find your first junior (ruby on rails) developer role"
 tags: thoughs
+image: "assets/images/posts/why-you-cannot-find-a-junior-job.png"

 ---
 But, as I was writing it, I couldn't shake off the feeling that I was repeating what everyone else was saying.
 They are common sense tips that you will probably read in every shape and form elsewhere.